Skip to main content

 Aseeda

-Thick porridge made from sorghum, corn, or wheat flour.
-Similar to West African fufu, served with various stews (mullah) and eaten by hand.
+A thick porridge of sorghum, corn, or wheat flour, close to West African fufu.
+It comes paired with stews (mullah) and is eaten by hand.

 Shahan Ful